Don Saucier, Ph. D., University Distinguished Teaching Scholar

 Dr. Saucier supervises several undergraduate students in his research lab each semester.
 These students are involved in all phases of the research process, from designing projects and collecting data to data analysis to the presentation of results.
-Undergraduates, especially those who are involved in the lab for multiple semesters, and graduate students often present at regional (e.g., Midwestern Psychological Association) as well as national conferences (e.g., Society for Personality and Social Psychology).
+Undergraduates, especially those who are involved in the lab for multiple semesters, often present at regional (e.g., Midwestern Psychological Association) as well as national conferences (e.g., Society for Personality and Social Psychology).
 In addition, some students have the opportunity to assist with the submission of manuscripts, earning co-authorship in the process.
 Dr. Saucier interviews interested undergraduates for slots in his lab each semester, and can be contacted by email (email@example.com) by students interested in more information about opportunities in his lab.

 Saucier, D. A., & Miller, C. T. (2003).
 The persuasiveness of racial arguments as a subtle measure of racism.
 Personality and Social Psychology Bulletin, 29, 1303-1315.

-Saucier, D. A., Miller, C. T., & *Doucet, N. (in press).
+Saucier, D. A., Miller, C. T., & +Doucet, N. (2005).
 Differences in helping Whites and Blacks: A meta-analysis.
-Personality and Social Psychology Review.
+Personality and Social Psychology Review, 9, 2-16.

 Saucier, D. A., & *Webster, R. J. (2010).
 Social vigilantism: Measuring individual differences in belief superiority and resistance to persuasion.
 Personality and Social Psychology Bulletin, 36 (1), 19-32.

 *McManus, J. L., +Feyes, K. J., & Saucier, D. A. (2011).
 Knowledge and contact as predictors of attitudes toward individuals with intellectual disabilities.
 Journal of Social and Personal Relationships, 28 (5), 579-590.